 Who Loses From Unethical Frugality At Work?

 The customers lose when an employee is overly frugal at work.
 Let’s look at the example of using the internet after hours (but it can be anything really).
-The internet costs money for the business to connect to.
+The internet costs money for the business to connect to and provide.

 It also costs money to run the electricity, and there can be other overhead costs of employees staying late at the office too.
 Those costs can translate into higher costs for goods if companies are not carefully monitoring their employees.